Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Mathematical preliminaries

-Dummy Roman indices are often abbreviated to a small circle $\bcdot$ (or $\star$) when the dummy-index pair of the Einstein convention is obvious as above.
+Dummy \emph{Roman} indices are often abbreviated to a small circle $\bcdot$ (or $\star$) when the dummy-index pair of the Einstein convention is obvious as above.
 When multiple circles appear in an expression, the pairing must be on a left-to-right order at upper and lower indices.
-Similarly the two-dimensional surface form is defined as
+Metric tensors $\bm{g}$ and $\bm{\eta}$ are related each other like